We're live on Product Hunt right now! Come support our launch

 Give users the power to make data-driven decisions

 Embedding analytics rather than building them from scratch into your app will be a huge time-saver for your team.
-But that’s not to say that most BI solutions are fit for the job.
+But that’s not to say that most BI solutions are fit for the job of providing data driven insights.
 In most cases, they’re not flexible enough to deliver interactive, engaging analytics or a cohesive brand experience.

 So, if customer-facing analytics are on your roadmap, there are two crucial steps to take: